Sales Call Recording: The Complete Guide (2026)

 Done wrong -- or without understanding the legal landscape -- it can expose your business to serious liability.

 This guide covers everything: the legal framework you need to understand, the technology options available, best practices for implementation, and how to extract maximum value from your recordings.
+For the productivity layer that turns recordings into structured CRM-ready notes, see our writeup on automatic call summaries for phone calls.

 Why Record Sales Calls?